Lorento34/NuLink-Testnet-Horus-2.0/README.md

 19- Select a password with at least 8 characters to lock and unlock the private storage created by the NuLink Worker.
 It's important to remember this password for future access. important information, use the password you created earlier.
-And edit the following codes according to your password
+And edit the following codes according to your password.

 ```
 export NULINK_KEYSTORE_PASSWORD=<YOUR NULINK STORAGE PASSWORD>